How to Identify Genuine Lloyd Loom

 What is Lloyd Loom?

-Lloyd Loom Bentwood Curve Example Shown Above
+Shown Above: Lloyd Loom Bentwood Curve Example

 Lloyd Loom Weave

 Lloyd Loom weave is always the same composition (apart from in a handful of rare cases); the weave must be uniform and appear to be the same as in the image shown below.
 Each horizontal ‘strand’ of twisted paper will be around 2mm in thickness.
-As the vertical strands of twisted paper contain a metal wire core, you should be able to stick a strong magnet to a vertical strand of the weave (rattan and wicker does not contain a wire core, so the magnet will not stick).
+As the vertical strands of twisted paper contain a metal wire core, you should be able to stick a strong magnet to a vertical strand of the weave (Sirrom, rattan and wicker do not contain a wire core, so the magnet will not stick).

-Lloyd Loom Weave Example Shown Above
+Shown Above: Lloyd Loom Weave Example

-Sirrom, Rattan and Cane
+Rattan and Cane

 Unlike Lloyd Loom weave which is nailed onto the furniture frame in sheets, cane or rattan is hand woven directly onto the frame.
 Cane and rattan woven materials are often thicker than Lloyd Loom and can even be rough to the touch, threatening to snag on clothing.
 Lloyd Loom, when in a good condition, will feature a smooth painted or clear coated surface.

-Rattan Weave Example Shown Above
+Shown above: Rattan Weave Example

-Apart from some of the identifying details mentioned above, a sure way to identify you Lloyd Loom piece can be to turn it upside down!
+Apart from some of the identifying details mentioned above, a sure way to identify your Lloyd Loom piece can be to turn it upside down!
 If you’re lucky, there will be a Lloyd Loom paper label underneath, though these can very easily become damaged and fall off over the years as they are fragile.
 There may also be a date stamp showing the month and the year in which your Lloyd loom piece was created – these are usually concealed underneath the paper label, but can even be adjacent to the label depending on the year of creation.
 Furniture that was created pre-1931 may not feature a date stamp at all.
 Also worth noting is if your item has been repainted at any point in its life, then the date stamp or label may have been painted over - with a professional Maycroft Lloyd Loom restoration, we will always preserve the existing date stamp and label, if present.

-Lloyd Loom Paper Example Shown Above
+Shown above: Lloyd Loom Paper Example